-Cardiovascular disease or CVD, comprising of heart attack and stroke, is the leading cause of death in the world.
+Heart attacks, together with strokes (together called cardiovascular disease or CVD) is the leading cause of death in the world.
 1 In South Africa, more than 230 people die each day from CVD.
 2 Although there are some risk factors, such as your gender, age, race or family history that you cannot change, there are many others (called modifiable risk factors) that you can control through lifestyle changes and medication.
 3 In fact, according to the Heart and Stroke Foundation of South Africa, 80 % of heart disease and strokes can be prevented.
 4 These modifiable risk factors include, amongst others, high blood pressure, diabetes and high cholesterol.
 3

 High blood pressure

 South Africa has one of the highest rates of high blood pressure worldwide – 1 in 3 adults are affected.
 5,6 The numbers are even higher in older adults (> 50 years) – 8 out 10 have high blood pressure.
 6